ivymorenomt/100DaysML/1-10/Day3_RegressionLearning.md

 ### Variable's Roles

-Linear equation is the formula that we are going to use:
+The linear regression equation will be:
 ```
-    Y = a + bX
+    y = ax + b
 ```

 Dependent Variable